Dekakaruk/PPK/README.md

 About
 =====

 PPK is a library that allows you to read data files in simple C-like format.
+Documentation is available at http://dekakaruk.github.io/PPK .